Planned for a long time already, I finally managed to conduct an interview with the social scientist Arne Maibaum from NotMyRobots about NotMyRobots.

 You have now mentioned AI several times.
 Is the NotMyRobots problem increasing in your perception due to the current AI trend?

 Yes, absolutely.
-Of course, it is also difficult to image AI, you have to admit that.
-What we have been observing more and more over the last two years is that the dialogue has turned away from robotics and that AI is going to do that now.
+Of course, it is also difficult to illustrate AI, I have to admit.
+What we have been observing more and more over the last two years is that discussion turned away from robotics to AI.
 However, if there are articles about AI helping us to solve a certain problem, the picture is usually a robot.
-This is a strange thing, because it shows embodied artificial intelligence in the form of robots, which neither represents the state of the art in any way, nor does it do justice to potential developments in robotics or AI in any way.
+This is a strange thing, because it shows embodied artificial intelligence in the form of robots, which neither represents the state of the art in any way, nor does it do justice to potential development in robotics or AI in any way.

-I will now come back to how your project NotMyRobots started.
-You said you had all started collecting these examples from your scientific background.
+I’ coming back to how your project NotMyRobots started.
+You said all of you had started collecting these examples already due to your scientific background.
 Was there any specific reason for this?

 I think, just the horror!

-There are simply pictures, when you see them, there is nothing left but to store them in astonishment and put them into the poison box.
-I think the most horrible ones are those in which robots are suddenly rendered.
-The competent robot likes to be a very male robot, with male facial features.
-But I find it even worse when there is an unnecessary femininity of the robots.
-These are mostly the robot depictions with breasts, which do not represent any technological reality and are aimed at sexist categories.
+For some of the pictures we saw, there is just nothing left but to store them in astonishment and put them into the poison cabinet.
+I think the most horrible ones are those in which robots are suddenly gendered.
+The competent robot use to be very male robots, with male facial features.
+But I find it even worse when there is an unnecessary femininity.
+Robot depictions with breasts for example, which do not represent any technological reality and target sexist categories.

-This is of course terrible, especially for us sociologists, because robots and cyborgs also carry a promise of a world that could challenge gender stereotypes.
+This is of course terrible, especially for sociologists, because robots and cyborgs also carry a promise of a world that could challenge gender stereotypes.
 Humanoids in particular are of course always very much caught between gender and gender stereotypes.
-The male-strong, heroic robot on the one hand.
-It is not without reason that the Terminator is embodied by Arnold Schwarzenegger as a clichéd image of masculinity.
+The male-strong, heroic robot on the one hand, the Terminator embodied by Arnold Schwarzenegger as a clichéd image of masculinity.

 On the other hand, we find many service stereotypes.
-It is no coincidence that Rosie from the Jetsons can be found on many of the presentation slides in the human-robot interaction.
-Especially in the case of household robots and care robots, the images of femininity that we know in care professions are projected onto the robots.
-And then we suddenly find images of household robots that wear housemaid aprons and whose poses are also clearly associated with performing service activities.
+It is no coincidence that Rosie from the Jetsons can be found on many of the presentation slides in human-robot interaction.
+Especially in the case of household robots and care robots, the femininity that we know in care professions are projected onto robots.
+You find images of household robots that wear housemaid aprons and whose poses are also clearly associated with performing service activities.

-On the one hand, this is a pity, because robotics is a technology that could think of entities differently, for example post-gender identities.
+On the one hand, this is a pity, because robotics is a technology that could enable post-gender identities.
 This is certainly not a central concern of current robotics development, but it is interesting for us.
-Pepper, for example, has programmed answers to whether it is a boy or a girl, at least in German and English.
-So this seems to be an immediate question that Pepper triggers.
-I find it interesting, for example, that we obviously have to add a gender to this technical object, otherwise we have no category to talk about it, but Pepper obviously fails in this categorization.
+Pepper, for example, was programmed to answer whether it is a boy or a girl, at least in its German and English version.
+So this seems to be an immediate question that is triggered by Pepper.
+I find it interesting, for example, that we obviously have to add a gender to this technical object, otherwise we have no category to talk about it.
+Pepper obviously fails in this categorization, though.

-This is of course exciting: that humanoid robotics can sometimes question such categories and make us think.
-But if we then have such images as the robotic cleaning lady or the robotic housekeeper or the sex object robot in absolutely non-sexual contexts, then that is something to be criticized.
+This is of course exciting from a sociological perspective: humanoid robotics can sometimes question common categories and make us ponder.
+If we then take images like the robotic cleaning lady or the robotic housekeeper or the sex object robot in absolutely non-sexual contexts, then that is something to think about.
 This has implications for the handling of technology in the long run.
 If we perceive robots as subordinated technology, this often implies a very strange way of dealing with technology.
-Especially against the background that actually all robotic technology is dependent on entering into a rather cooperative relationship with us.
-At the moment, for example, we can see that the actual field of adaptation is still the human side: if robots are to function, the environment has to be structured and robotized, our interaction with them has to be robotized.
-Even repair is always on the human side at the moment.
+Especially when considering that all robotic technology is dependent on entering into a rather cooperative relationship with us.
+At the moment, for example, we can see that the actual adaptation is still happening with the humans: if robots are to function, the environment has to be structured and robotized – our interaction with them has to be robotized.
 So it naturally raises false expectations when we see robots in the picture that are perfect maids.

-Exciting!
 I would never have thought that I would come across sexism and post-gender in robotics so intensively.
 I don’t usually come across this so much in robotics as an engineering science.
-But maybe it should.

-But that is also legitimate.
-I am a social scientist and I know that our engineers usually have completely different concerns than we do.
+I think that’s okay.
+I am a social scientist and I know that our engineers usually have completely different concerns in mind.
 But the concerns about these images do meet on a certain level.
 The concern about what technology can do and how the technology is presented is something I find immediately reflected in our roboticists.